The application process:

 Chibunna Ogbonna from Nigeria.
 His ISA project is designed to increase electricity access using solar energy in areas of Nigeria where electricity is absent, limited, or intermittent in supply.

-With the Renewcykle start-up, he has been working on making renewable energy the most preferred, most accessible, and the most affordable energy source.
-They are devoted to goal number 7 of the SDGs – affordable and clean energy – by manufacturing and installing solar inverter systems with durable, recycled lithium battery storage for local clinics, University students, young professionals, micro-enterprises, homes, and rural communities.
-Light Up Nigeria Initiative, the ISA project he will be working on, will be a campaign dedicated to aggressively electrify the southeastern region of Nigeria using clean energy sources, following the rest of the country and finally other African countries.
+With the Kiru start-up, he has been working on making renewable energy the most preferred, most accessible, and the most affordable energy source.
+They are devoted to goal number 7 of the SDGs – affordable and clean energy – by deploying solar-powered smart grids integrated with a digital platform, they will connect productive use businesses and residential homes to clean and reliable electricity.
+Light Up Nigeria Initiative, the ISA project he will be working on, will be a campaign dedicated to aggressively electrify the southern region of Nigeria using clean energy sources, following the rest of the country and finally other African countries.

 Karima El Azhary from Morocco.
 Her ISA project is dedicated to providing new composite insulation materials and carbon-negative construction materials to be used in both new and already existing buildings.
 With her project, Karima aims to contribute to the improvement of energy efficiency of buildings and provide carbon-negative construction material, through a set of technical solutions that consists of promoting the use of bio-based, ecological, sustainable, available, and low-cost natural materials.
 These materials are based on natural fibers and poultry waste and they show their importance in resisting both hot and cold climatic conditions and ensuring a comfortable indoor climate for the inhabitants independently of extremes hot weather, without resorting to excessive energy consumption.
 With this project, she will contribute to goal 11 of SDG- sustainable cities and communities.
 Consequently, these biobased composite materials will allow storing carbon that mitigates climate change, therefore supporting goal 13- climate action.